 Even though it may seem daunting, it’s important to understand the total amount of debt you owe.
 Having a clear understanding of the numbers will empower you to make a repayment plan that actually works.

 This can be as simple as compiling a spreadsheet in Excel or linking your credit cards to a free app that will compile the information on your behalf.

 After you’ve determined the total amount you owe, it’s time to dig a little deeper and read the fine print.
-According to Woroch, there are three additional details you need to learn about each debt:
+Here are additional details to collect about each debt:

 - Due date for each payment

 It’s important to know the details because they will ultimately help you determine the best repayment plan.